-The City adopts a schedule of taxes, fees and charges annually.
-In order to illustrate the total fees and exactions for a typical multi-family project, Table B-18 illustrates the fees that were charged on a recently permitted multi-family residential project under the applicable fee schedule.
+The City adopted its most recentadopts a schedule of taxes, fees and charges in August 2020annually.
+In order to illustrate the total fees and exactions for a typical multi-family project, Table B-18 illustrates the fees that were charged on the mosta recently permitted multi-family residential project under the applicable fee schedule.
 The City feels this project is a typical multi-family project based on the number of units and the lot size.
 The total fees that would be charged by the City would amount to approximately \$1,964,531.42 equating to \$98,226.57 per unit.
 The listing price for the condominium units in this building is not known at this time, since the project construction has not yet been completed.
 However, it would be reasonable to state that the City's entitlement fees would be a nominal amount compared to the sales price, given that condominiums in the City typically list for \$800,000 to \$2 million, depending on the location, size, and year built.